How to Write a Video Brief in 2025: A Complete Guide for Businesses & Creators

 Assigning a particular amount to the project will save you plenty of conflict between you and your team.

-The process involves more than one moving part and every part will have its requirements, which could exceed the budget if money boundaries are vague.
+The process involves more than one moving part, and every part will have its requirements, which could exceed the budget if the money boundaries are vague.

 After you have started to engage with your chosen video production team, they should be more than able to advise you on what they can achieve with the budget you’ve put forward.